 The battle to fully define and defend the environmental rights of the People of Pennsylvania continues with important and incremental successes advancing each year.

-Important court opinions that continue to advance the right include:
+Important court opinions that continue to advance the right in PA include:

 - Robinson Township, Delaware Riverkeeper Network, et al v.
 Commonwealth of Pennsylvania., Dec.
 19, 2013 – Plurality Opinion